KdotJPG/NoisePosti.ng/_posts/2021-03-13-Fast-Biome-Blending-Without-Squareness.md

 ##### Final Performance Note

 As this generation only occurs in 2D, and you may have many other steps in your terrain's generation (e.g. 3D noise, feature placement), it might be worth considering this in context of your generator's performance as a whole.
-Unless you can improve many of its parts in a similar way, then focusing on percentage improvements in individual parts can lead to a skewed picture of the total percentage speedup you would gain.
+Unless you can improve many of its parts in a similar way, focusing on percentage improvements in individual parts can lead to a skewed picture of the total percentage speedup you would gain.
 The scattered blending isn't as fast as lerp, but it's much faster than the full-resolution case.
-It's also more inline with the runtime of typical heightmap formulas that consist of multiple noise evaluations ~20-100ns each (on my machine), and already faster than you can likely expect from optimized (full-resolution) 3D noisemaps.
+It's also more in line with the runtime of typical heightmap formulas that consist of multiple noise evaluations ~20-100ns each (on my machine), and already faster than you can likely expect from optimized (full-resolution) 3D noisemaps.

 ### Noisy Borders (for better or worse)